-CL-5: Urban Development
+CL-3: Planned Development

-Allow subdivisions at densities of up to one-half acre per lot in the Cody Local Area where cluster/ conservation subdivisions are used alongside municipal-quality domestic water, wastewater, and street infrastructure.
+Allow subdivisions at densities of up to one-half acre per lot in unincorporated portions of the Coordinated Planning Area where conservation subdivisions are used alongside municipal-quality domestic water, wastewater, and street infrastructure.
 Such infrastructure may be achieved through expansion of NRWD service and/or the establishment of special districts to plan for and fund necessary improvements to serve higher density development.

-CL-6: Rural Areas
+CL-4: Rural Areas